-I was notified by the Kentucky Consular Center that I was a winner of this lottery.
+Was a winner of this lottery.
 Why was I denied at the time of my interview?

 Diversity Visa applicants are subject to all the same general requirements as any other immigrant visa applicant.
 In addition, the Diversity Visa program has very strict rules and requirements.
 Failure to comply with these rules and requirements may result in the automatic denial of the application.

 The consular officer said I was denied because I did not list all my stepchildren when I entered the lottery.
 But my brother-in-law filled out the form for me and forgot about my stepchild.
 Is there a way around this?